alexjvr1/NF_MultiSpecies_Museomics_GLcalling/README.md

 # NF_MultiSpecies_Museomics_GLcalling

-A Nextflow pipeline to call genotype likelihoods from NGS data generated from modern and museum data for multiple species.
+A fully reproducible pipeline for extimating genotype likelihoods and genetic diversity from NGS data.

+The pipeline is designed for museomic studies with both modern and museum NGS data and can be run on multiple species simultaneously.
+It is particularly well suited to low coverage whole genome sequencing data from museum samples, where SNP calls can be unreliable.